 When the simulator cries, the students should mark the time and type of care needed on the corresponding line of the time line.
 This is done after they have quieted the simulator.
 Write "A" above the mark if the simulator required attention, "B" for burp, "D" for diaper change, or "F" for feeding.
 Students do not record the time when they have finished the tending cycle.
 Only the time at the beginning of a cycle, when the simulator cries, is recorded.

-There is another type of Care Log (p.
-17) in addition to the Baby Care Tracking Sheet, if you want to have students address how they felt at different times during the session.
+If you want to have students address how they felt at different times during the session, use the Care Log on p.
+17.

 Babysitting/Day Care